Statusnone420/PR-Dashboard/PLAN.md

 4. Run `git status --short`.
 5. Inspect `package.json`.
 6. Inspect the files listed in section 2 for the requested phase.
-7. Confirm which `/goals` phase was requested.
+7. Confirm which `/goals` phase was requested: Phase 1A, Phase 1B, Phase 2, Phase 3, or Phase 4.
 8. Execute only that phase.
 9. Use tests-first implementation for behavior changes.
 10. Keep diffs scoped to the phase.